mem-memov/mocknim/README.md

 # mocknim

 A tool for creating mocks.
-Current goal is that is should mock own modules.
+Current goal is that it should mock own modules.
 So the package seems to be self-explanatory.

 If you should choose to compose your modules like it is done here, you can count on this package to provide you with mocks needed.
 The requirements are as follows: